haghard/safe-chat/README.md

 # End-to-End encrypted chat

 # Main idea
-We want to have a MergeHub followed by a BroadcastHub to achieve dynamic fan-in/fan-out (many-to-many) per a chat room in combination with StreamRefs to get long-running streams of data between two entities over the network.
+We want to have a MergeHub connected with a BroadcastHub to achieve dynamic fan-in/fan-out (many-to-many) per a chat room in combination with StreamRefs to get long-running streams of data between two entities over the network.

-ws://192.168.77.10:8080/chat/aaa/user/harry?key=...
+ws://192.168.77.10:8080/chat/aaa/user/harry?pub=...

 ### How to build and publish